sarahayu/drift4/README.md

     sudo apt install ffmpeg
     ```
     When bundling, make sure to include the ffmpeg executable inside the main directory.
 You can download an executable from the [ffmpeg official website](https://www.ffmpeg.org/download.html).
-4. Change the `BUNDLE` and `DEV_MODE` options at the top of the `serve.py` depending on your needs:
+4. Make sure the `BUNDLE` option at the top of `serve.py` is false.
-    * Set `BUNDLE` to true when you are making a DMG for Mac.
-Otherwise, this should always be false.
-    * Set `DEV_MODE` to true when running the Drift repo on localhost (setting this true when `BUNDLE` is false will have no effect).
-This should always be true, unless you need to run a webserver in which case this can be set to false.
 5. Run Gentle.
 Then, run Drift by running the following command from inside Drift's main directory:
     ```shell
     ./serve [port]
     ```
     By default, Drift will run on port 9899.
 Navigate to `localhost:<port>` on any browser and you should see the Drift main page.
+Run `./serve -h` for additional options, most notably ssl options for running Drift on https.

+## Making a DMG

-6. Bundling Drift to a Mac DMG is a finicky process.
+Bundling Drift to a Mac DMG is a finicky process.
 The following steps seem to work only for High Sierra on Mac:
 1. Install the `PyInstaller` package on both python2 and python3
-    2. Rollback PyQt to version 5.12.3 to avoid segfault errors:
+2. Make sure to rollback PyQt to version 5.12.3 to avoid segfault errors:
     ```shell
     python3 -m pip install --upgrade PyQt5==5.12.3
     ```
 3. Set `BUNDLE` to true and run `make_dmg.sh`.
 Make sure to delete the `build` and `dist` folders from previous compilations before running `make_dmg.sh`.
 The DMG file will be found in the `dist` folder as `drift4.dmg`.

 # Gentle on Windows/Linux